jhumelsine/jhumelsine.github.io/_posts/2024-11-07-abstraction-cohesion.md

 >
 >Database backups restored most of the missing user/video connections; however, the backups were either two weeks or two months old.
 This was years ago, and I don’t remember which.
 Regardless, the most recent and relevant user/video connections were still missing.
 >
 >After some more investigation, we found a command in the video vendor’s API that returned the URL of our entire set of videos.
 Part of their URL contained our user ID that we had submitted when uploading the video.
 Because our vendor provided that really important nugget of information, only by chance, we were able to extract the user ID and reconstruct most of the user/video connections information.
-It wasn’t a complete restoration, since the table had additional context information.
+It wasn’t a complete restoration, since the table had additional context information that was presisted only in the user/video table.
 That information was completely gone and unrecoverable, but we were happy to give our customers the ability to view their user videos once more.
 >
 >How did this happen?
 We never found the root cause.
 We think it was a _comedy of errors_.
 This is mostly speculation, but we think that it involved one of our user/video automated tests.
 The test manipulated the database.
 The test designer didn’t want to leave any test-created artifacts in the database after completion, since they could affect the next execution of the test.
-The test created a clean slate for each execution by deleting the user/video table upon completion.
+The test created a clean slate by deleting the user/video table upon completion.
 We think the automated test was executed against the production environment.
 When the test cleaned the _test_ environment, it deleted the __production__ table.
 >
 >I thought I was going to lose my job.
 I had been recently repremanded for another vendor issue that affected customers.
 However, we were commended for finding the issue and resolving it well enough in a few hours.
 We took additional steps to prevent future disasters, such as removing developer and tester write-access to the production database.
 >